adamwins/adamwins.github.io/essays/Good-Or-Bad? - AI.md

 ### VIII.
 Conclusion:

 In conclusion, AI is a valuable resource in the field of software engineering.
 However, it's crucial to remember that AI is a tool and not a substitute for understanding.
 Over-reliance on AI can hinder learning, so it's important to strike a balance and ensure that learning is prioritized over expedience.
 Limiting the use of AI in education may ultimately contribute to deeper learning and skill development among students.

+Note- ChatGpt was used to correct any grammar and punctuation mistakes as well as rewrite some sentences for clarity